Web application hosting guidance

 - PBS-sanctioned widgets, modules and applications.
 PBS has developed a suite of applications, widgets, modules, and scripts that may (and in some cases must) be used by third party developers.
 PBS provides Level 1 technical support regarding the use of these components.

 - PBS network services.
-PBS provides network access (e.g. FPT, SFTP, and/or SSH) to development, staging, or production computing resources where third party applications may reside.
+PBS provides network access (e.g. AWS S3 and SSH) to development and staging, computing resources where third party applications may reside.

-PBS does not, however, provide technical support for issues regarding the use, development, application, tuning, or customization of development and scripting languages, application frameworks, or applications developed by third parties and/or the open source community.
-PBS relies upon its third party developers to be self-sufficient in these areas.
+PBS does not provide technical support for issues regarding the use, development, application, tuning, or customization of development and scripting languages, application frameworks, or applications developed by third parties and/or the open source community.
+PBS requires third party developers to be self-sufficient in these areas.

 Content Management Systems

-All Content Management System plans must be reviewed and approved by your Program Manager at the start of your project.
-Drupal is not allowed due to repeated performance issues with high-traffic sites.
+All Content Management System plans must be reviewed and approved by your program manager at the start of your project.
+File a support ticket with any questions.

 Sites may not assume that their IP addresses will not change.
-That is, if the IP address changes, the site must still function properly.
+In other words, your site must still function properly even if the IP address changes.

-Sites should not assume that their domain names are fixed.
-That is, if the domain name needs to change, the site should still function.
+Sites should not assume that their domain names are fixed; if the domain name changes, the site should still function.

-Site should be “repeatable” on Amazon.
-That is, PBS should be able to back up the producers application directory and database, create a new machine, and the site should come up without any human intervention.
+Site should be immutable on Amazon.
+For legacy sites on server infrastructure, PBS should be able to back up the producers application directory and database, create a new machine, and the site should come up without any human intervention.
 All customizations must be automated using the boot.sh file which is run once upon server provisioning.
+Apart from container images, sites should be immutable via IAC (Terraform of CloudFormation) and auto-scale without user disruption.

 Content Distribution Network (CDN)